Skip to main content

 Paying for residential care

-If your partner’s in prison their NZ Super or Veteran’s Pension stops.
+If your partner is in prison, their NZ Super or Veteran’s Pension stops.
 If they’re released on bail, their NZ Super or Veteran’s Pension can be started again.
 They need to contact Work and Income to tell them they’ve been released.

 Utility links and page information